BizkitKing/antidote/README.md

 Antidote currently uses very minimal encryption — mostly XOR operations.
 The goal of this project was to explore the basics of end-to-end encryption: generating keypairs, encrypting and decrypting data, and experimenting with secure routing systems like the Tor protocol.
 I wasn’t trying to reinvent Signal or Whatsapp in a month, I don’t have the time, the resources, or the brain cells for that.

-This project was started (and is currently), a school assignemt, and is a requierenment for me to finish my current school, and move on with my studies.
+This project was started (and is currently), as a school assignemt, and is a requierenment for me to finish my current school, and move on with my studies.
 This **personal project** helped me develop a lot not only as a student, by taking my learning into my own hands, but also as a programmer.

 Antidote uses a custom, stripped-down version of the ed25519 algorithm to generate user keypairs.
 Why ed25519?
 I needed something simple, fast, and usable for generating user identifiers. ed25519 allows deriving a public key from a private key, which makes it ideal for integrating into a future desktop application.
 Private keys can be stored locally, and public keys can be derived quickly when needed.
 These keypairs are intended to be single-use.